BradHutchings/Mmojo-Server-v2/instructions/502-Package-zip.md

 ## 502. Package zip
-### About this Step

-**This step is not implemented yet.**
+**This step is being implemented.**

 The gist will be:
 1. Pick a build to copy -- APE, CPU, CUDA, or Vulkan.
-It gets coopied over, folder gets named.
+It gets copied over, folder gets named.
 2. `mmojo-server-support` folder gets created.
 3. Add certs.
 4. Add Mmojo Complete.